JaroVojtek/open-alt2019/easy-python-app/README_kubernetes.md

 * Install minikube
 * Deploy PostgreSQL database into minikube using kubernetes yaml objects
 * Build and Deploy backend microservice into minikube using kubernetes yaml objects
-* Build frontend docker image from Dockerfile
+* Build and Deploy frontend microservice into minikube using kubernetes yaml objects
 * Run frontend microservice in docker container

 ## Install minikube